Xetibo/ReSet-Doc/sections/plugin_implementation/keyboard.typ

     )<reset-keyboard-hypr>],
 )

-In @hyprconf-input-config the contents of the input config is shown.
+In @hyprconf-input-config the contents of the input config are shown.
 Each combination of same index from kb_layout and kb_variant represents a keyboard layout.